 Where do the rock and scissors fit in?

 AP needs two things.
-Firstly, a rock-solid automation framework would enable the great majority of invoices from all suppliers to be processed rapidly and accurately with minimal manual intervention, while providing full visibility and control.
+Firstly, a rock-solid automation framework would enable the great majority of invoices from all suppliers to be processed rapidly and accurately with minimal manual intervention, whilst providing full visibility and control.

 Secondly, with ultra-sharp tools, AP staff can cut out masses of waste caused by paper processes.
 All PO and non-PO invoice exceptions could be handled quickly and all payments made accurately and at the optimum time.
 Money, time and talent can all be won back.

-In the new world of
+In the new world of advanced AP processes

 , paper loses every time.